Matthew Wright 7am - 10am

 The Government uses a variety of factors to decide this, including vaccinations, case rates and the presence of variants.

 Green list countries require no quarantine, just tests, for travellers when they return.
-Amber list countries require tests for people coming back home and, until now, a 10-day isolation period.
+Amber list countries require tests for people coming back home and, until recently, a 10-day isolation period.

 Red list countries, considered the places with the most risky Covid situations, require a hotel quarantine.